 -

-While the gumbo simmers, preheat the oven to 400° and line a baking sheet with parchment paper.
+While the gumbo simmers, preheat the oven to 400° and lightly oil a baking sheet or oven-safe skillet.

 -

-Place all ingredients into the bowl of a food processor and pulse until finely chopped and well mixed, stopping to scrape down the sides of the bowl as needed.
+Place all ingredients except for the salt and olive oil into the bowl of a food processor.
+Pulse the machine until the ingredients are finely chopped and well mixed, stopping to scrape down the sides of the bowl as needed.

 -